leoneckert/abc-browser-circus/coding-foundation/README.md

 ![index.html](assets/9-index.png)

-The link to your GitHub Page (the one you compied before) that looks soething like `your-username.github.io/abc-stud...` point to the "root" of your repo the most basic folder inside it.
+The link to your GitHub Page (the one you copied before) that looks something like `your-username.github.io/abc-stud...` point to the "root" of your repo the most basic folder inside it.
 From there, you can navigate through all files and folders by modifying the url.
 If you append `/projects/test-page/index.html` to the url, the browser will render that files.
 Try it!
-FYI, you can ommit writing "index.html" here, as your browser looks by files with this name by default.
+FYI, you can omit writing "index.html" here, as your browser looks by files with this name by default.
 Things should look like this:

 ![page](assets/7-the-page.png)

 Great.
 We are done with GitHub for now.
-Later we leanr how we can modify files on our computer and then push them to the GitHub repository and hence truly do with the page(s) "what we want". 👻
+Later we learn how we can modify files on our computer and then push them to the GitHub repository and hence truly do with the page(s) "what we want". 👻

 #### Software